 South Greenland - Day 6 : A hole in the fog

 In the morning it was freezing and foggy.
 My route passed through soggy and hilly terrain.
-All the fog resulted in a cool ambience, but also made it harder to navigate.
+All the fog resulted in a nice ambience, but also made it harder to navigate.
 Of course my GPS directed me in the right direction, but walking in location X or only 100 meters to the left or right usually made a huge difference.
-A few times I thought I was going in the right direction to, after 10 minutes of stumbling uphill, realize there was a nearly flat canyon running in the same direction 100 meters away.
+A few times I thought I was going in the right direction to, after 10 minutes of stumbling uphill, realize there was a nearly flat canyon running in the same direction 100 meters away but shrouded in fog.
 The resolution of the map was simply not large enough to see the smaller hills.
 The fog also made all the rocks slippery, luckily I only fell once, but it was hard.
 Better to do it right the first time I guess.
 Later there was more swamp and fog, mixed with drizzle and cold winds.
-By now I was walking straight north to a large glacial lake called Hullet, which means hole.
+By now I was walking straight north to a large glacial lake called Hullet, which means hole in Danish.
 The route was level so I could walk fast.
 Near the hole it was even colder and foggier.
 I could only see a few meters ahead of me.
 I noticed the lake's edge, but as it was cold I walked a bit further to take shelter behind a large boulder.
 Only when the wind briefly picked up did I notice a much larger lake and figured that must be Hullet.
 Behind a rock I sent a GPS signal home and started lunch: a mix of nuts.
 Halfway through I realized lunch could wait until the weather was better.
 It was important to eat enough, but despite my waterproof and insulated clothes it was too cold to sit down for long periods of time.

-The ruin (according to the GPS)
+The ruin (according to my GPS)